ytopt-team/ytopt/docs/tutorials/mmm-block/tutorial-mmm-block.md

 Indentifying a problem to autotune
 -----------------------
 In this tutorial, we target to autotune the block size for matrix multiplication.
+Blocking is used to improve the temporal locality of inner loops such that data structures in a program are orgarnized into chunks, i.e. blocks (ref: [https://csapp.cs.cmu.edu/public/waside/waside-blocking.pdf](https://csapp.cs.cmu.edu/public/waside/waside-blocking.pdf)).
+We want to find the block size that gives the minimal execution time.

 Save the related source files in the seprate folder: `mmm_block.cpp`.
 We have the files in `<https://github.com/ytopt-team/ytopt/tree/tutorial/ytopt/benchmark/mmm-block/mmm_problem/mmm_block.cpp>`.

 ```python